Emblaze proposes takeover of Israel's debt-ridden IDB

 Bondholders of both companies - mainly institutional investors led by U.S. hedge fund York Capital - have proposed a debt restructuring that would oust Dankner and give them full control of a combined company.

 Dankner, though, is fighting to keep control of IDB.
-He has tried to sell off assets to pay off the debt and is in talks to sell Clal Insurance (CLIS.TA).
+He has tried to sell off assets to pay off the debt and is in talks to sell Clal Insurance.

 So far, bondholders have rejected IDB's offers.